Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ### /api/chatroom

 ####GET
-A Get Request to this url will return all the chatrooms in the DB.
+A Get Request to this url will return all the chatrooms in the DB in the radius of the user.
 Add '/:session_id' to url

 ####POST